jordantseng/Online-video-games-shop/README.md

 #### Q: Should I put the logic in action creator or reducer?
 A: According to redux documentation, "trying to put as much of the logic for calculating a new state into the appropriate reducer, rather than in the code that prepares and dispatches the action" is recommended.

+#### Q: Implement react-virtualized and intersection observer
+A: This two packages are perfect for optimizing performance issue.
+There is a strange issue of react-virtualized, while scrolling in some point of time, the rows on the top will disappear.

 ## Usage